David Story, Online Piano Lessons from Toronto

 3. Find others who are on the same path and compare experiences.

-6. Avoid situations promising miraculous results in a short time.
-Those ads are written by the same bunch promising quick and easy weight loss.
+6. Avoid situations promising miraculous results in a brief time.
+Those ads are written by the same bunch promising quick and easy weight loss programs.

-7. Create a warm inviting practice area that is well stocked and ready to go.
+7. Create a warm inviting practice area that is well organized.

 8. Call me.